xpdota/event-trigger/README.md

 Allows triggers to have custom configuration GUIs and overlays.

+Most documentation is in the app, or on the [Wiki](https://github.com/xpdota/event-trigger/wiki/).

 For the technical explanation of why I made this, see [Why](https://github.com/xpdota/event-trigger/wiki/Why-I-Made-This).

 ## How to Download/Install